Back to Articles

 Here is why explainability in AI requires structured decision frameworks, and how organizations can move from black-box suggestions to auditable strategic action.

-The Black Box Problem
+The Context Problem: A Guiding Black Box

-The core issue with relying on large language models (LLMs) or multi-agent systems for strategic decisions is that their reasoning is often opaque.
-Even when an AI provides a natural language explanation for its choice, it can be difficult to untangle how it weighed competing priorities.
-Did it prioritize cost savings over user experience?
-Did it ignore a critical compliance requirement?
+When you ask an AI to evaluate a strategic choice without an explicit, structured framework, the AI relies on a massive black box of implicit context.
+Even when an AI provides a natural language explanation for its choice, it can be impossible to untangle how it weighed competing priorities.
+Did the context cause it to prioritize cost savings over user experience?
+Did it ignore a critical compliance requirement because the prompt didn't explicitly mandate it?

 Axiom: The Auditable Ledger for Decisions